 Step 1.
 Determine DAO’s purpose and goals

 You should provide a clear and concise vision for starting a decentralized autonomous organization.
-Put together a white paper which potential investors and partners can read to understand the project’s goals and to appreciate how it will benefit both them and your users.
+Create a white paper that potential investors and partners can review to understand the project’s goals and appreciate its benefits for both them and your users.

 Step 2.
 Define DAO’s tokenomics strategy

 A decentralized autonomous organization requires a sturdy tokenomics model to attract users and investors.
 You need to clearly state how your DAO will accumulate revenue, and also explain the terms and conditions for participating in the project’s financial activities, such as token distribution, contribution to liquidity pools, staking, lending and more.

 Besides this, you should determine and outline what tokens and coins, apart from the DAO’s native token, will be supported.

 A newly-created DAO needs devoted users who will help it grow and guide its further development.
 To build a community, you will need to establish your presence on social media such as Twitter and Discord, as well as run marketing and social media/PR campaigns, and also offer exclusive benefits to early members.

 Set the rules on how users can participate in the DAO’s governance.
 The most common method is token-weighted voting, with one token representing one vote.
 Consequently, the more tokens a user owns, the more voting power they have.

 Step 5.
 Define the type of DAO